Svitlana-Lazurenko/northern-mystery/readme.md

 ### Installation

-- Place the "northern-mystery" folder in the themes folder of your WordPress project.
+- Download the theme in zip format.
-- In the Admin Menu -> Appearance -> Themes, find the "Northern Mystery" theme and activate it.
+- In the administrative part of website, go to "Appearance" -> "Themes" -> "Add new theme" -> "Upload theme".
+Choose the archive and upload it.
+Activate theme.
 - Install and activate the ACF PRO plugin.
-This can be done through Admin Menu -> Plugins -> Add New Plugin.
+This can be done through "Admin Menu" -> "Plugins" -> "Add New Plugin".
 You can also download the plugin from the official website of this plugin.
-- Go to Admin Menu -> ACF -> Tools -> Import, select the "acf-pro.json" file from the "plugins-settings" folder and install settings of ACF PRO by clicking the "Import JSON" button.

-Note: The "plugins-settings" folder is located directly in the "northern-mystery" folder.
+- Go to "Admin Menu" -> "ACF" -> "Tools" -> "Import", select the "acf-pro.json" file from the "plugins-settings" folder and install settings of ACF PRO by clicking the "Import JSON" button.
+Note: The "plugins-settings" folder is located directly in the root of theme.
+- Create a pages, choosing the "Home Page", "About Page" and "Contacts Page" templates.
+After creating a page using the template "Home Page" make it the homepage.
+For this go to "Settings" -> "Reading" -> "Your homepage displays", choose "A static page".
+In "Homepage" choose a page that was created using the "Home Page" template.
+- Create menus in "Appearance" -> "Menus" ("Header Menu" and "Mobile Menu").
+Both menus should have the following items: "Home" (Main page), "Works" (Custom Link "/works"), "About" (Page), "Contacts" (Page).

 Done!
 Enjoy the "Northern Mystery" theme by svitlasvit :)

 ### Usage for administrators:

+- "Projects" are a Custom Post Type.
+To add a project, go to "Projects" -> "Add new Project".
+After this, in the sidebar, select the "Project Page" template.
 - When adding images to the media library, the Alternative Text field should be specified.
 - When adding resume/diploma/certificate files to the media library, the Caption field should be specified.
 This will be used in the markup as Alternative Text for images of these files.
 The Alternative Text field itself in the media library should be left empty.
 - When creating a new project page, you should set a featured image and an excerpt.